Kofi Kingston: Formation of The New Day (2014–2018)

+During the summer of 2014, Kingston was put in a team with Big E, and on the July 21 episode of Raw, they lost a tag team match against Ryback and Curtis Axel (known as RybAxel) in what had been a recent losing streak.
+Xavier Woods then came down to the ring to address them by stating that they could not "move ahead by kissing babies, shaking hands, and singing and dancing like a puppet", and that now is their time to "find purpose" and that they "do not ask any longer", but "take", and offered to form a stable.
+The duo accepted Woods' offer, and on the next day's Main Event, Woods managed Big E and Kingston to a decisive victory over Heath Slater and Titus O'Neil, (Slater-Gator).
+The trio then temporarily separated as on the August 8 episode of SmackDown, both Big E and Kingston reverted to wrestling singles matches with no sign or mention of the other two members of the group.
+Despite being separated on WWE television, Big E, Kingston and Woods continued their alliance at house shows.

-During the summer of 2014, Kingston was put in a team with Big E, and Xavier Woods usually as manager.
-In November, WWE began airing vignettes for Kingston, Woods and Big E, with the stable now being billed as The New Day.
-The New Day made their in-ring debut on the November 28 episode of SmackDown in a winning effort against Curtis Axel, Heath Slater and Titus O'Neil.
+In November, WWE began airing vignettes for Kingston, Woods and Big E, with the stable now being billed as The New Day, and presented as overly-positive-minded babyfaces.
+They made their in-ring debut as a stable on the November 28 episode of SmackDown in a winning effort against Curtis Axel, Heath Slater and Titus O'Neil.
 They started a brief feud with Gold and Stardust, which Kingston and Big E defeated Gold and Stardust at the TLC: Tables, Ladders & Chairs pre-show on December 14.
 At the WrestleMania 31 pre-show on March 29, 2015, they failed to win the WWE Tag Team Championship in a fatal four-way match as well as being eliminated by Big Show in the Andre the Giant Memorial Battle Royal.